shindip

 Although a return to the Pink Floyd of old, and a large step up from Momentary Lapse of Reason, the album just seems like it is full of rehashes of all past Pink Floyd tunes.
 David Gilmour is still a great vocalist and guitar player, but his music can start to grow very boring very quickly.
 Very few songs stand out, and aside from the classic 'High Hopes' and the gorgeous instrumental 'Marooned', there is very little new or interesting material here.

-Pink Floyd Soundtrack to the Film More
+Pink Floyd More

 Porcupine Tree In Absentia